 Changes to be expected with the launch of PMBOK Guide Sixth Edition

 To support the broadening spectrum of project delivery approaches, PMI is offering a Sixth Edition of the Project Management Body of Knowledge (PMBOK®) Guide.
 PMI also collaborated with the Agile Alliance to launch a new Agile Practice Guide that will offer a complete understanding of Agile practices.
-The new edition of PMBOK® Guide contains information about agile; whereas the Agile Practice Guide serves as a bridge between waterfall model and agile.
+The new edition of the PMBOK® Guide contains information about agile; whereas the Agile Practice Guide serves as a bridge between the waterfall model and agile.

 Every 4 to 5 years, PMI updates the PMBOK Guide with the latest practices in project management.
-Each knowledge area of the Guide will contain a section entitled Iterative and Adaptive Environments, Approaches for Agile, defining how these practices integrate in project.
+Each knowledge area of the Guide will contain a section entitled Iterative and Adaptive Environments, Approaches for Agile, defining how these practices integrate into the project.
 The Guide will also contain detailed information on strategic and business knowledge, including information on the PMI Talent Triangle™, project management business documents and the critical skills required for success in today’s market.

 The current Project Management Professional (PMP)® certification exam is based on current practices in the Project Management industry.
 As the project management practices are developing, so is the PMP exam.
-With the launch of the 6th edition of the PMBOK Guide, PMP exam will change soon.
+With the launch of the 6th edition of the PMBOK Guide, the PMP exam will change soon.
 These updates will ensure that the PMP exam is coordinated with the PMBOK® Guide.

-What can be updated in the Exam?
+What can be updated on the Exam?

 If you refer the PMBOK Guide® as a major study tool for the PMP exam, you can find the following updates in the sixth edition of the PMBOK Guide®: